abuseofnotation/category-theory-illustrated/proposal.md

 My book serves as chapter 0 going through the gist of the material covered by other similar introductory books, but doing so in a way that would enable non-mathematicians to swift through with ease.

-Reading it would enable my readers to effortlessly go through any academic introduction to category theory, as well as to start tacking resources that use category theory as a tool to threat other subjects.
+Reading it would enable my readers to effortlessly go through any academic introduction to category theory, as well as to start tackling resources that use category theory as a tool to treat other subjects.

 About the author
 ---